valeriangalliat/photography/2021/2021-07-11-magdelen-islands.md

 ## Butte Ronde

-We went back to *Cape-Alright* and hiked the *butte Ronde* which gives a different view on the lighthouse and the *Plaque-Verte* area as well as the surroundings.
+We went back to *Cap-Alright* and hiked the *butte Ronde* which gives a different view on the lighthouse and the *Plaque-Verte* area as well as the surroundings.